-This article does not include the Covid specific laws and guidance, read our planning for employers article that covers the latest on these.
+This article does not include the Covid specific laws and guidance, read our Covid-19 Planning for Employers article that covers the latest on these.
 The CJRS furlough scheme operates under UK employment law and is now extended to September 30 2021.
 Read our full article on the latest guidance on CJRS furloughing and flexible furlough.

 Employment Law updates April 2020